HL7NZ/nzbase/README.md

+# issue

+Thius is teh folder where I inadvertently included the publish folder in the git.
+The publish folder has the v1 IG

 # NZBase

 This is the base Implementation Guide (IG) for New Zealand and contains the most common extensions that most NZ FHIR Implementations will need.